KDE/digikam-doc/setup_application/views_settings.rst

 .. contents::

-In a number of tabs you can access the following groups of settings for the Views of digiKam (Albums, Tags, Labels, ...):
+With this settings page, you can customize by the following groups of settings for the Views of digiKam as Albums tree-view, Tags tree-view, icon-view, preview, full-screen, etc.

 .. _iconview_settings: